 What does 'Claims Made' mean?

-Here's a simple example: If you made a costly mistake for a client in 2015 but your client does not discover their loss until 2020, it is your 2020 policy and insurer that deals with the ensuing negligence claim against you.
+As an example: If you made a costly mistake for a client in 2020 but your client does not discover their loss until 2022, it is your 2022 policy that deals with the ensuing negligence claim against you.
 Therefore, a valid professional indemnity policy or 'run-off' policy must remain in force at all times for a claim to be met by an insurer.

 Please also bear in mind that if you change your limit of indemnity, it is the limit purchased when the claim is notified that applies, not the limit purchased when the work was actually carried out.

 For more information on this subject or to talk to one of our experts, please call 0345 251 4000.